Synagogue architecture: Synagogues with bimah-support

-One of the first synagogues with a bimah-support was the Old Synagogue (Przemyśl), which was destroyed during World War II.
+One of the first synagogues with a bimah-support was the Old Synagogue of Przemyśl, which was destroyed during World War II.
 Synagogues with a bimah-tower were built up to the 19th century and the concept was adopted in various Central European countries.

 Nine-field synagogues

-Around the beginning of the 1630s the first synagogues with nine-field vaulting were constructed.
+Around the beginning of the 1630s, the first synagogues with nine-field vaulting were constructed.
+This design has a set of four large columns or piers placed squarely in a rectangular central space, supporting three rows of three vaults on the ceiling.
 They allowed for much greater halls than hitherto and were also called nine-bay synagogues.
 The Great Suburb Synagogue in Lviv and the synagogue in Ostroh were erected virtually at the same time (1625 and 1627).
 In these halls the vaulting rested on four tall pillars and on corresponding wall pilasters.
 The columns and the pilasters were situated in equal spacing and dividing the roof-area into nine equal fields.
 In these synagogues the bimah was a free-standing podium or a bower situated within the central field between the pillars.

 Egyptian Revival

-Egyptian Revival style synagogues were popular in the early nineteenth century.
-Rachel Wischnitzer argues that they were part of the fashion for Egyptian style inspired by Napoleon's invasion of Europe.
-According to Carol Herselle Krinsky, they were meant as imitations of the Temple of Solomon and intended by architects and governments to insult Jews by portraying Judaism as a primitive faith.
+Egyptian Revival synagogues were popular in the early nineteenth century.
+Rachel Wischnitzer argues that they were part of the fashion for Egyptian style inspired by the Napoleonic Wars.
+According to Carol Herselle Krinsky, they were meant as imitations of Solomon's Temple and intended by architects and governments to insult Jews by portraying Judaism as a foreign faith.
 According to Diana Muir Appelbaum, they were expressions of Jewish identity intended to advertise Jewish origins in ancient Israel.